 5) Can I be a certified CSP partner with Microsoft too?

 Microsoft limits the number of Cloud Solution Provider partners allowed in the program.
 To be eligible as a Direct CSP Partner, you must have a track record of providing technical support 24/7/365 to handle all Microsoft 365 requests from customers.
 You’d also have to provide regular monthly billing to your customers and must be enrolled in at least one Gold Productivity competency from Microsoft.
 The CSP partner must also sell a minimum of 5000 new seats each year.
 If you’re a middle or a small business, it can be a huge challenge.
 That’s why Sherweb is here to help Microsoft 365 resellers like you.

 1) It’s flexible

-You might have noticed how difficult it was to control the customer relationships under Microsoft’s Open and Advisor programs.
-Well, you’ll find the CSP is a lot more flexible.
-You can now offer flexible billing or package Microsoft 365 with your own solutions.
-And, you can bill your customers any way you want!
+Microsoft’s CSP program is flexible; you can offer standard billing or package Microsoft 365 with your own solutions.
+You can bill your customers any way you want.

 2) The customer relationship